Who Was Andrew Jackson?

 On December 22, 1828, two months before Jackson's presidential inauguration, Rachel died of a heart attack, which the president-elect blamed on the stress caused by the nasty campaign.
 She was buried two days later, on Christmas Eve.

-After completing his second term in the White House, Jackson returned to the Hermitage, where he died on June 8, 1845, at the age of 78.
+After completing his second term in the White House, Jackson returned to Tennessee, where he died on June 8, 1845, at the age of 78.
 The cause of death was lead poisoning caused by the two bullets that had remained in his chest for several years.
 He was buried in the plantation’s garden next to his beloved Rachel.

 Jackson continues to be widely regarded as one of the most influential U.S. presidents in history, as well as one of the most aggressive and controversial.
 His ardent support of individual liberty fostered political and governmental change, including many prominent and lasting national policies.